Participants may register for the workshop here. Highland Community College will host a 3-D... Read More

 - Personal Fitness Trainer

 The photography department is seeking individuals interested in obtaining coursework with the intention of pursuing a professional career in the field of photography.
 The department offers the Associate of Applied Science degree in Commercial Photography and the Associate of Arts in Studio Photography.
 Departmental scholarships worth book rental and tuition are available and are awarded upon reviewing of a photography portfolio.
 Scholarship recipients are required to take 4 credit hours of photography coursework per semester and maintain a minimum 3.0 (B) GPA in the core photography classes and a 2.0 cumulative and semester GPA.
+Contact Alexis Clements for more information.

 HCC’s sophomore academic scholarship honors academic excellence.
 This sophomore level scholarship is for students who are returning to HCC or transferring from another college.
 This scholarship may be awarded to a student who has earned 30 or more hours of college credit with a 3.0 cumulative GPA or higher and have passed 67% of attempted classes.
 Students must also be enrolled full time (at least 12 credit hours) at the Highland campus or half time at the Tech Center and half time at the Highland campus.
 The sophomore academic scholarship covers books and tuition.
+For more information, contact Eric Ingmire.

 The Sustainability Award is based on an interest in environmental issues facing current and future generations.
 Students receiving the award are required to be enrolled in 14 hours each semester and maintain an overall cumulative and semester GPA of 2.0.
 They also must take Environmental Science in a fall semester and Contemporary Issues in Sustainability in a spring semester and achieve a minimum GPA of 3.0 in these classes.
 In addition, students are required to work a minimum of three hours each week in the HCC garden, composting, recycling, or other related activities, and should take an active role in the student Go Green Club.
+For more information, contact Angie Eberly.

 The HCC theatre department offers scholarships in the amount of books and tuition for theatre non-majors and majors, both in performance and technical aspects of play productions.
 Technical aspects include carpentry, lighting, sound, costuming, and stage management.
 Students are required to participate in all theatre department productions, maintain a 2.0 cumulative and semester GPA, take four hours of theatre credit course per semester as assigned, maintain full-time student status, and reserve afternoon rehearsal times (3:00-5:30 M-F) in their schedules.
+Contact Sam Smith for more information.